Vodafone 5G coverage and roll-out

 545.6Mbps (RootMetrics)

-Vodafone itself claims that its 5G speeds average 150-200Mbps, with peak speeds of 1Gbps.
+Vodafone itself claims that its 5G speeds average 150-200Mbps, with peak speeds of over 1Gbps.
 According to Vodafone that means you’ll be able to download a full HD film in around 3 minutes, compared to over 15 minutes on 4G.

 Latency